akm652/Resume-Classification/README.md

 # Resume-Classification
-A mini-project on reading a list of resume and passing them to a classification model and classify them according to their roles.
+A mini-project on parsing a list of resumes and feeding them to a classification model and classify them according to their roles.